Classical spin liquids from frustrated Ising models in hyperbolic space

 \paragraph{Ground-state manifold.---} The manifold of lowest-energy states of the Ising model under consideration can be obtained semi-analytically, using the Fisher-Kasteleyn-Temperley (FKT) algorithm \cite{temperley61,kasteleyn61}.
 For Ising models on planar graphs with odd plaquette loop lengths, there is at least one frustrated bond per plaquette.
 A ground-state configuration can be mapped onto a (perfect) dimer covering on the dual graph, provided that the graph can host a dimer covering at all and its number of plaquettes is even.
 The FKT algorithm enables to efficiently count such coverings via the skew-symmetric adjacency matrix $A'$ of the directed dual graph, for details see SM \cite{suppl}.
 The residual entropy is then given by

 which we have used to compute $S_{\rm res}$ for system sizes up to $N=6000$.
 The corresponding numerical results for $\{3,7\}$ type-A systems are shown in Fig.~\ref{fig:resEntr_FKT+MC}; here we have also included data for systems with partially completed layers.
 MC data for $s_{\rm res}$ are shown for comparison; these are consistent with the FKT data within error bars for cases where the same system size is covered.
-We note that the $N=232, 617$ systems feature an odd number of plaquettes such that the FKT algorithm is not applicable \cite{oddentrfoot}.
+We note that the $N=232, 617$ systems feature an odd number of plaquettes such that the FKT algorithm is not directly applicable; in that case the frustrated bond on the boundary provides an additional entropy of order $\mathcal{O}(\ln(N_{\rm bnd}))$, with $N_{\rm bnd}$ the number of boundary sites.
 Despite significant finite-size effects, the residual entropy clearly converges to a finite value for $N\to\infty$, which we estimate as $s_{\rm res}\equiv S_{\rm res}/N=0.102(2)$.

 Compared to the planar triangular-lattice Ising antiferromagnet, where single spin flips within the ground-state manifold are possible, the minimum flippable motif in the hyperbolic $\{3,7\}$ case is pair flips.
 This is related to the coordination number being odd.